 A different version of this story was published in American Way.

 THE EVENING I LANDED IN CASABLANCA, Morocco, I decided to lose myself in the Ancienne Médina, the old walled quartier that butts up against the city’s busy port.
 Without a reliable map, I randomly navigated the brick alleyways, passing markets with caged, live chickens, two-seat barbershops, and narrow carts piled high with oranges.
 Mothers pushing strollers dodged soccer balls in miniature plazas.
 Music from tinny radios poured out of shop windows.
-I wandered in fascination for an hour—until hunger finally overwhelmed my curiosity.
+I wandered for an hour, until hunger overwhelmed my curiosity.

 At one of the gates of the medina, I approached two police officers who are chatting with a friend, and asked how to find a certain restaurant.
 They argued between themselves for a while.
 Then the friend pat the seat of his motorbike, inviting me aboard.
 He tore down the street, honking his horn and scattering pedestrians before merging into a wide boulevard.
 I gripped his shoulders as we weaved through buses and bicycles, and I exhaled as he pulled up to a restored mansion at the medina’s edge.
 It wasn’t the restaurant I was looking for.
 But it was a familiar landmark, and close enough.
 A sign over the balcony window, in art deco script, said Rick’s Café.